psurge1/console_graphing_calculator/README.md

 ```python
 self.raw_equation
 ```
- - str
+ returns the given linear equation as a string with no spaces

 ```python
 self.standard_equation
 ```
- - list
+returns the standard form of the given linear equation as a list

 ```python
 self.slope_intercept_equation
 ```
-- list
+returns the slope intercept form of the given linear equation as a list

 ```python
 self.sign
 ```
- - str (slope intercept sign)
+returns the sign of the y intercept as a string

 ```python
 self.x_factor
 ```
- - int (number of spaces for each whole x unit)
+ returns the number of spaces for each whole x unit as an integer

 ```python
 self.y_factor
 ```
- - int (number of spaces for each whole y unit)
+returns the number of spaces for each whole y unit as an integer